-The Whitney Center for the Arts concert hall hosts official music department concerts and recitals as well as guest artists and touring events.
+The Whitney Center for the Arts concert hall hosts official music department concerts and recitals, guest artists, and touring events.
 Requests for student use should be made through a music faculty member who will act as a liaison between the student and the executive director of the WCA.

+ADVISING TOOLS

-ADVISING TOOLS COMPLETION CHECKLIST: AFA DEGREE IN MUSIC
+COMPLETION CHECKLIST: AFA DEGREE IN MUSIC